 STUDENT INFORMATION

 Name Date

 Ram ID Email

 Phone #

-COURSE INFORMATION
+COURSE INFORMATION •

 Semester Instructor

 Course # CRN #

 Course Title

 GRADE INFORMATION

 Current Grade Change Request

-RATIONALE

-Explain why your grade is incorrect (be specific).
-Additional space provided on the back of this form.

-List any documents that support your appeal and show that you were graded unfairly, including the original D2L grade sheet and documentation to prove that you contacted the professor regarding this grade prior to submitting the completed appeal form, and ATTACH all supporting documentation to the completed form.
+SUPPORTING DOCUMENTAT ΓΙΟΝ

+In the space below, list all supporting documentation that s upports your appeal and shows that you were graded

+unfairly.
+At a minimum, this should in nclude the GeorgiaVI EW grade sheet and d documentation evidences that you have

+nitting the complete ed appeal form.
+ATTACH all supporting

+documentation to the completed form

-Original D2L grade sheet (required)
+1. Original D2L grade sheet (req.)
+2. 3.

+4. 5.
+6.

 STUDENT SIGNATURE

 I understand that this an appeal for a grade change and has the potential to increase, decrease, or remain the same.

+-

 Student Signature Date

 COMMITTEE DECISION

-Grade changed from to
+Grade change ed from 1 to

 Denied Rationale for denial attached via student letter.

+Department Chair's Signature - Date